-TOWER holds an estimated 4.7% share of the New Zealand general insurance market, placing it in fourth position.
+TOWER holds an estimated 4.7% share of the New Zealand general insurance market, placing it fourth in the market.
 In personal lines, TOWER has shares of 10.8% in Home, 9.8% in Contents and 6.3% in Motor lines.
 This highlights the substantial growth opportunity available to TOWER in the New Zealand market.

-The Company has nearly 488,000 policies and more than 270,000 customers in New Zealand and seven Pacific territories through its own direct business and alliance partnerships.
-New Zealand Alliance policy numbers declined 7.1% in the half on HY2014 due to the continued expected runoff of the ANZ book.
+The Company has nearly 488,000 policies and more than 270,000 customers in New Zealand and seven Pacific territories through its own direct business and its alliance partnerships.